stevefali/MegaRandomizer/README.md

 the shuffled list.

-### Update 10/2024
+### Update 11/2024
-- Mega Randomizer for Minecraft version 1.21 is on the way!
+- Mega Randomizer for Minecraft version 1.21 is under construction!

 ## Help Support Mega Randomizer
 If you like Mega Randomizer, consider buying me a cup of coffee!
 Your generosity helps keep this project going.